matteozanatta/booking_webscraper/README.md

 ### 3 - Raw data

 Data the algorithm gathered was really messed up and lot of effort was required to set up an efficient cleaning system for the variables.
-One of the most challenging things was to deal with different data types because each one required a different treatment and has different complications, especially when computing operations between various data types.
+One of the most challenging things was to deal with different data types because each one required a different treatment and has different complications, especially when computing operations between various of them.

 # Roadmap